The Great Game 🎲 Vicinto Prossimo

 Shake your hair girl with your ponytail

-But then the somatherin kicked in.
-This time, it was the deep calm, the still sweetness in every muscle and cell.
+But then the somatherin kicked in again.
+This time, it was a deep calm, a still sweetness in every muscle and cell.
 It was the latent bliss at the still point of the turning world.

 🎲

-Talfar gathered very little from the lecture that morning.
+Talfar gathered very little from the lecture.
 He couldn’t stop thinking about the heavenly nymph right beside him.
 He knew he was in a lecture-hall, yet all he could focus on was his peripheral vision.
 It was a focus that had no focus.

 The professor had been talking for about 45 minutes and Talfar hardly understood a thing.
-All he could think about was the water damsel walking down the street, her golden hair gleaming in his mind.
+All he could think about was the water damsel walking down the street, her golden hair swaying above the water fountain, dangling right next to him, almost caressing his shoulder.
 He heard the professor talking about a bead and a star and how everything was supposed to merge.
 Which just made him think of the dancing girl from Romagna.

-He didn’t dare look at her, but kept his eyes straight ahead or looking down.
-Nevertheless, in his peripheral vision he could see that her skin was golden and she wore diaphanous leggings that made her bare legs seem to sparkle.
-It was as if there was an energy field or shimmering mist floating around her legs.
-Because he didn’t look any higher, her body seemed to float above her naked legs.
+He didn’t dare look at her, but kept his eyes straight ahead.
+Still, in his peripheral vision he could see that her skin was golden and she wore diaphanous leggings that made her bare legs seem to sparkle.
+It was as if there was an energy field or shimmering mist floating around her golden thighs.
+Because he didn’t dare look directly at her, her body seemed to float above her naked legs.

 When the bell rang, he imagined that she would start like a minnow and swim up the stairs and out the door.
 He was far too nervous to talk to her, so he pretended to rearrange things in his backpack, after which he looked up to see if she had left the auditorium.
 She was staring point-blank at him.
 Her body was as still as the stone base of the fountain across the street from their breakfast window.

 Thalphemera thought, Why don’t these guys just seize the day?
 So she said to him, “Would you like to go for a coffee?”
 She leaned toward him, letting the thin green strap of her dress slip slightly from her shoulder.
 She was reaching into her handbag to put her notes away.
-Inside the bag he saw the book that she always carried with her.
+Inside her bag he saw the book with golden letters along its spine, the spine he would recognize anywhere.

-The book was Imitar’s Rabbit Hole, a 200-page analysis of the infinitesimal, that is, of the infinite number of points that lay within the smallest point.
+The book was Imitar’s Rabbit Hole, a 200-page analysis of the infinite number of points that lie within the smallest point.
 Thalphemera always keep the book with her, even though she could read it anytime on her tablet.
 But there was something about the weight of his words that required an actual book.

 Thalphemera understood Imitar’s theories, yet there was no way for her to practically realize what they meant.
 If she could only enter into the infinitesimal in the same way a computer-generated exercise allowed her to go between two very closely connected points.
-If she could only see a universe between those points.
-If she could only then find some world in that universe and zoom in on a habitable planet, and then land on a sunny beach, and then look down between her toes and find two grains of sand, and then look between those grains and find another universe between them.
+If she could only see a universe between those points, and from there find some world in that universe and zoom in on a habitable planet, and then land on a sunny beach, and then look down to see two grains of sand, and then look between those grains and find another universe between them.
 This sort of mental exercise was purely mental.
-Or it was only on a screen.
+Only on a page or screen.

 The great Vicinese sage Algotodo had scattered these thoughts throughout the Kraslika a million years ago.
 He had written them down in his Book of Fractals.
 So there was nothing extraordinary about her thinking these thoughts.
 They were a million years old.
 Anybody could think them.
 But Imitar pushed Algotodo’s thoughts further than anyone else, adding to them the most recent developments in fractology.
 Imitar made her want to know, Is all of this just a thought exercise, or can a person live at these depths?
 Is everything Algotodo says about “infinity within a grain of sand” just poetry?

 Talfar saw the book, and saw right away that they had a million things to talk about.
 None of the other students were carrying books.
-The lecture was very specifically an introduction, and only at the end of it, after the students decided that they were willing to do the work the course required, would anybody buy an actual text.
+The lecture that day was very specifically an introduction, and only at the end of it, after the students decided that they were willing to do the work the course required, would anybody buy an actual text.
 And there was no way that a first-year course would include Imitar’s Rabbit Hole.
-It may have been taught in special graduate seminars, but only in the second decade of study.
+It may have been taught in a graduate seminar, but only in the second decade of study.

 Seeing that very specific thin golden line of letters along the spine of her book, Talfar had a surge of confidence.
 Only a few minutes ago he felt like sticking his head in his backpack because he didn’t have the guts to look up in her direction.
 And if he had mustered the courage to look up and say something, what would he have said?
 But with this one golden line in common, he looked into those deep blue crystalline eyes.
 Seizing the moment, he said, “I see you’re reading Imitar.”